 Lighthouses of Mexico.
 The guides of the high seas

 It is worth mentioning that nowadays, due to the development of modern navigation methods, based mainly on the advance of satellite global positioning systems (GPS), lighthouses have become obsolete.
 There are less than 1,500 in service worldwide, and 135 operate along Mexico's coasts.
-The oldest are made of masonry, some more are made of concrete, and the most recent, with very solid structures, are built mostly of steel.
+The oldest is made of masonry, some more are made of concrete, and the most recent, with very solid structures, are built mostly of steel.

 In Mexico there are three types of lighthouses:

-1) landforms, which are installed in the most convenient places of the ports or in very important points of the coasts or islands with abundant maritime traffic and are used to facilitate the arrival or landing of ships;
+1) landforms, which are installed in the most convenient places of the ports or very important points of the coasts or islands with abundant maritime traffic and are used to facilitate the arrival or landing of ships;

 2) intermediate, which operate at known points on the coast, so that they function as a complement to the lighthouses, as they offer assistance to the navigator, and